wtp43/wt-digital-garden/README.md

 # Digital Obsidian Garden
+A collection of notes for things I'm working on.

 This is the template to be used together with the [Digital Garden Obsidian Plugin](https://github.com/oleeskild/Obsidian-Digital-Garden).
 See the README in the plugin repo for information on how to set it up.